tournament-js/subset/README.md

 Read the [full API](https://github.com/clux/subset/blob/master/api.md).

-Note that it is perhaps useful to get it with the larger utility library:
+Note that it is often useful to get it with the larger utility library:
 [interlude](https://github.com/clux/interlude) for which it was made.

 ## Installation